addyosmani/backbone-fundamentals/backbone-fundamentals.md

 There really is nothing to it once you've got the general pattern.
 Define each "object" (a model, view, collection, router or otherwise) through RequireJS, and then specify them as dependencies to other objects that need them.
 Again, you can find this entire application [on Github](https://github.com/javascript-playground/backbone-require-example).

-If you'd like to take a look at how others do it, [Pete Hawkins' Backbone Stack repository](https://github.com/phawk/Backbone-Stack) is a good example of structuring a Backbone application, using RequireJS.
+If you'd like to take a look at how others do it, [Pete Hawkins' Backbone Stack repository](https://github.com/phawk/Backbone-Stack) is a good example of structuring a Backbone application using RequireJS.
 Greg Franko has also written [an overview of how he uses Backbone and Require](http://gregfranko.com/blog/using-backbone-dot-js-with-require-dot-js/), and [Jeremy Kahn's post](http://jeremyckahn.github.com/blog/2012/08/18/keeping-it-sane-backbone-views-and-require-dot-js/) neatly describes his approach.
-For a full look at a sample application, the [Backbone and Require example](https://github.com/addyosmani/todomvc/tree/gh-pages/dependency-examples/backbone_require) of the TodoMVC repository should be your starting point.
+For a look at a full sample application, the [Backbone and Require version](https://github.com/addyosmani/todomvc/tree/gh-pages/dependency-examples/backbone_require) of the TodoMVC application is a good starting point.

 ### Keeping Your Templates External Using RequireJS And The Text Plugin

-Moving your [Underscore/Mustache/Handlebars] templates to external files is actually quite straight-forward.
-As this application makes use of RequireJS, I'll discuss how to implement external templates using this specific script loader.
+Moving your templates to external files is actually quite straight-forward, whether they are Underscore, Mustache, Handlebars or any other text-based template format.
+Let's look at how we do that with RequireJS.

 RequireJS has a special plugin called text.js which is used to load in text file dependencies.
-To use the text plugin, simply follow these simple steps:
+To use the text plugin, follow these steps:

 1. Download the plugin from http://requirejs.org/docs/download.html#text and place it in either the same directory as your application's main JS file or a suitable sub-directory.